-- 1. The Clear Water Pond was good operating condition during the time of the inspection.
+- 1. The Clear Water Pond was in good operating condition during the time of the inspection.
 Inflows from the BAP enter the pond below the normal pool however the flow appeared to be unobstructed. - 2.
 The interior slopes showed no signs of distress such as sloughing or bulges.
 The grass was recently mowed.
-There was one area of minor erosion observed at the northern portion of the dike (Observation 3).
-An area of erosion was present along the interior slope at the south east portion of the pond which was appeared to be from run off from the adjacent roadway (Observation 4). - 3.
-The splitter dike separating the Clear Water Pond and BAP appeared to be in good condition and showed no signs of distress. - 4.
+The area of erosion observed during the last annual inspection at the northern east corner the pond was fixed by placing gravel and riprap (Observation 4). - 3.
+Animal activity was observed at the northern interior slopes (Observation 5). - 4.
+The splitter dike separating the Clear Water Pond and BAP appeared to be in good condition and showed no signs of distress. - 5.
 The outboard slope of the Clear Water Pond was in good condition.
-The grass was recently mowed and there were no signs of movement or misalignment, sloughing or bulges. - 5.
-There were no seepage or wet areas observed along the embankment. - 6.
-The access road located at the crest of the pond appeared in good and stable condition with no signs of distress such as settlement or ruts. - 7.
+The grass was recently moved and there were no signs of movement or misalignment, sloughing or bulges. - 6.
+There were no seepage or wet areas observed along the embankment. - 7.
+The access road located at the crest of the pond appeared in good and stable condition with no signs of distress such as settlement or ruts. - 8.
 The visible portions of the concrete discharge structure were in good condition and function properly.
 The concrete and metal stair structures were in good condition.
 There was a stop log structure present.
 There was a sediment curtain and boom installed just upstream and it appeared to be in good condition.